 The Ferguson Library shall follow the retention schedule in compliance with the MO Revised Statutes, Chapter 109, Section 255. www.sos.mo.gov/archives/localrecs/schedules

-- Comparative Pricing: For purchases above $1,000, staff shall compare across 3 or more vendors to choose the best value and fit for the Library.
+- Comparative Pricing: For purchases above $5,000 with the exception of utility services, purchases via broker, single-sourced items, or contracted services, staff shall compare across 3 or more vendors to choose the best value and fit for the Library.
+During the solicitation of bids, preference will be given to minority and Ferguson owned businesses whenever possible.
 For less expensive purchases, staff shall seek the best value and fit at any given time.

 - Purchase Orders: The Library shall use numerical purchase orders.
-Two identical copies shall be made, one to go to the vendor and one for the Library.
+Both Library and vendor shall have a record of items purchased and prices.
 That PO shall be used by the Library to manage payments and to show purchase information.
 The Library Director, or a designee, shall authorize all purchase orders.

 - Receiving/ Packing List: Packing lists or receiving slips will be retained for all items received by the Library.
 No invoice will be paid in full unless item or service is rendered.